pingcap/docs-tidb-operator/en/backup-to-aws-s3-using-br.md

 ### Process of scheduled full backup

-+ If you grant permissions by accessKey and secretKey, create the `BackupSchedule` CR, and back up cluster data as described below:
++ If you grant permissions by importing AccessKey and SecretKey, create the `BackupSchedule` CR, and back up cluster data as described below:

     {{< copyable "shell-regular" >}}